reichlab/covidModels/aws-vm-scripts/README.md

 This directory contains [AWS](https://aws.amazon.com/) -based scripts that automate the running of weekly utility scripts in this repo.

+# Files
+- README.md: this file
+- baseline-setup.md: sketch of the commands that configured the instance - libraries, etc.
+- lambda.py: the Lambda function
+- run-baseline.sh: runs the Reichlab COVID-19 model
+- run-startup-script.sh: the instance's init script that runs on startup. dispatches based on the "startup_script" tag (see below)
+- run-weekly-reports.sh: runs the Reichlab COVID-19 reports generator. dispatches based on ""
+- sandbox.sh: a debugging script that does some git operations and posts Slack messages and uploads a file to slack
+- slack.sh: defines some simple functions for posting slack messages and uploading files

 # GitHub configuration: `reichlabmachine` account
 To support automation access to the relevant GitHub repos, we created a GitHub "machine user" account named [reichlabmachine](https://github.com/reichlabmachine/) and owned by Nick.
 That account's GitHub personal access token (PAT) is what's used to do writes (e.g., `push`es) to the repos.
 It was stored via `git config credential.helper store`.